Cryptolens/docs/licensing-models/user-login-intro.md

 The code above will open a new browser window where the customer can authorize the app to retrieve the license keys.
 If this is successful, you should ideally record the `res.LicenseKeyToken` value so that next time the application starts it is passed to `existingToken`.
 Only if
 `GetLicenseKeys` method is not successful when you pass in the token value should it be called again without the `existingToken` specified.

+### Considerations

+When a new device is registered with a customer, it will still be possible to activate the license key with `Key.Activate` and register an additional machine code.
+Therefore, we recommend to use one of the eight features or a data object to differentiate between these two cases.

+## More information

+You can read more how user account authentication works on our [blog](https://cryptolens.io/2018/10/secure-user-account-authentication-inside-apps-for-software-licensing/).